Summer is finally here! Here are some healthy eating tips to help you make the most of the season.

 There are a few simple guidelines to keep fire balanced.

 If you focus on yin and bitter foods, your diet is cooling and light.
 But what happens when you need more energy than a slice of watermelon provides?
 This is when the timing of your meals matters.

 If you need or enjoy a heavier meal, the best time to eat it is mid to late afternoon.
 “Picnic time” is the best time to fuel up.
 Avoid eating a big meal early or late in the day.
-A healthy summer eating plan starts with a breakfast of fruit, smoothies or yogurt; a salad for lunch; a heavy meal later in the afternoon and end your day with more fresh seasonal fruit.
+A healthy summer eating plan starts with a breakfast of fruit, green smoothies or unsweetened yogurt; a salad for lunch; a heavy meal later in the afternoon; and end your day with more fresh seasonal fruit and veggies.

 By eating mostly fresh, light, wet foods and including a heavy meal only in the afternoon, you will help your fire burn bright but not out of control.
 You’ll feel light, cool and energized.
 Your heart, circulation and digestion will be strong.
 You won’t feel bloated or full.

 Traditional Chinese Medicine uses nutrition as a tool to maintain health and promote healing.
 Eating a yin diet with your heavy meal in the late afternoon is good general advice, but your constitution may need a slightly different routine.
 The proportion of yin food matters and varies from person to person.
 To get the best summer eating tips, contact me and together we’ll make a plan that’s perfect for you.

 Serving the Blue Mountains - Lapstone, Glenbrook, Blaxland, Warimoo, Winmalee, Yellow Rock, Hawkesberry Heights, Valley Heights, Springwood, Faulconbridge, Linden, Woodford, Hazelbrook, Lawson, Bullaburra, Wentworth Falls, Leura, Katoomba